Surrogate Physiological Markers of Longevity – Cardiovascular, Visceral Fat, Skin Aging & Facial Aging

 What were the VO2max levels for the studied subjects?
 For 40 year olds, the levels were ~50.
 Following the curve’s trajectory to 38 year olds (my age), the levels are ~51.

-My VO2 max recently peaked at 55.5, then immediately declined slightly (-2.5%) to 54.1 after introducing 500 mg of metformin into my dinnertime routine, as an experiment with my doctor related to slightly elevated fasting blood glucose (I have longevity relevant theories about my blood glucose levels that I can share in a future post if requested).
+My VO2 max recently peaked at 55.5, then immediately declined slightly (-2.5%) to 54.1 after introducing a low dose of 500 mg of metformin into my dinnertime routine, as an experiment with my doctor related to slightly elevated fasting blood glucose (I have longevity relevant theories about my blood glucose levels that I can share in a future post if requested).
 57 days after the addition of metformin, I’m back above 55, so it seems that metformin’s acute effect on VO2 max may be surmountable.

 Note that metformin was NOT taken during epigenetic age tests, telomere age, nor most of the results covered here and is a brand new (< two months) experiment.
+[Jan 2023 note] I discontinued use of metformin after approximately 3 months and have not used it since.

 In the future, I’ll go more in-depth about metformin and its impact on longevity, exercise performance, semen quality, etc. For now, I’ll just acknowledge that I’m aware of all of these considerations.